Adishar93/AR-Build-Guide-App/README.md

 # ARAssemblyVisualizerBase
-User Interface and model data fetching (Firebase) code for the Augmented Reality Application aimed at helping with manual assembly of products / machinery by projecting a virtual model on a flat surface (like table or floor) with step by step assembly animations.
+User Interface and data access (Firebase) code for the Augmented Reality Application aimed at helping with manual assembly of products / machinery by projecting a virtual model on a flat surface (like table or floor) with step by step assembly animations.